-The definition of do-it-yourself landscape design is the art of arranging or modifying the features of the grounds around a home to improve the property from an aesthetic and/or practical standpoint.
+Do-it-yourself landscape design is the art of arranging or modifying the features of the grounds around a home to improve the property from an aesthetic and/or practical standpoint.

 One aspect that warrants inclusion in any introduction to landscape design is energy conservation.
 A well-planned incorporation of trees and shrubs in your yard, as in the following examples, is an effective means of energy conservation:

 - Likewise, shrubs used as foundation plantings can reduce heating costs, creating an insulating dead air space around the home.
 Plant the shrubs a few feet away from your foundation.

 But after such practical concerns have been addressed, you'll still want to make your landscape design as aesthetically pleasing as possible.
 An introduction to aesthetics is as much a part of do-it-yourself landscape design study as is an introduction to its practical side.

 Unity, Vistas, Privacy Fences

-Integration of Hardscape and Softscape
+Integrating Hardscape and Softscape

-As long as you avoid colored bulbs, there is also no reason why your strings of Christmas lights cannot double as lighting for a deck or patio during the summertime.
+As long as you avoid colored bulbs, there's also no reason why your strings of Christmas lights cannot double as lighting for a deck or patio during the summertime.
 Nor do you have to restrict yourself to Christmas lights, per se.
 A simple spotlight can do wonders.
 Picture a spruce tree, rising up out of a blanket of pristine snow, with a stone wall as a backdrop.
 By throwing a spotlight at night on this scene to highlight it, you create a winter wonderland.

-Outdoor Garden Lighting Without Power
+Outdoor Lighting Without Power

-Any of this outdoor garden lighting can be hung from shepherd's hooks, available at most nurseries.
+Any of this outdoor lighting can be hung from shepherd's hooks, available at most nurseries.
 Simply insert votive candles and close up the lantern securely.
 A few of these placed strategically around your favorite garden patch will light the area sufficiently to make for an ideal spot for a late-night snack in the spring or fall.
 For dining in the summer garden, add a few stakes armed with citronella candles for natural mosquito control.

 Typically, your softscape will include at least some lawn.
-But the percentage of your softscape to be taken up by lawn will depend partly on practical considerations, as discussed above, as well as on aesthetic attitudes.
-If a flat expanse of grass just isn't inherently interesting enough for your tastes, you'll probably want flowering trees in your softscape, and you'll probably derive a great deal of satisfaction from choosing between the different garden designs to be considered.
+The percentage of your softscape to be taken up by lawn will depend both on practical and aesthetic considerations.
+If a flat expanse of grass just isn't inherently interesting enough for your tastes, you'll probably want flowering trees in your softscape.
+You'll get a great deal of satisfaction from choosing between the different garden designs to be considered.